The Story So Far

 The day’s activities included live music and comedy, an exhibition of EMD-inspired art and photography alongside potential designs for the venue’s revival, craft stalls showcasing the work of local designers and a range of specially-produced 80th anniversary merchandise available for one day only.
 A children’s screening of ‘Fantastic Mr. Fox’ was held in the Grove Cafe while films were shown throughout the day in the Victoria bar.
 The event was attended by around 800 people and concluded with Stella Creasy MP unveiling a new life-size sculpture of Alfred Hitchcock which had been created especially for the occasion.

 Hopes for an imminent decision on UCKG’s planning application were then dashed when the council ordered further urgent repairs to the EMD after debris fell from its neglected frontage on to the street below and reports of roof damage were investigated.

 The year began with another illegal weekend rave taking place inside the EMD.
 Although the intruders themselves inflicted little damage to the property, the incident revealed substantial flooding in the main auditorium which UCKG was promptly forced to rectify.

-Spring brought the announcement of the formation of Waltham Forest Cinema Trust, a new charitable enterprise created in direct response to the recommendations published in the previous year’s Locum Consultants report.
+Spring brought the announcement of the formation of Waltham Forest Cinema Trust, a new charitable enterprise created by representatives of the McGuffin Film Society, Soho Theatre and other interested parties in direct response to the recommendations published in the previous year’s Locum Consultants report.
 The Trust’s mission was to acquire and reopen the EMD as a venue for entertainment and preserve the building ‘in perpetuity’ as a cultural centre for the whole community.

 Waltham Forest Council also announced that a date had finally been set for UCKG’s planning application to be decided at a meeting of the borough’s planning committee.